Lucky the Banker mascotLTB

 Why ATo limit losses if the stock rises above $55

 A buy stop order is placed above the current market price.
-For a short seller, it acts as a protective measure — if the stock rises to $55, the stop triggers a market order to buy back the shares, closing the short position and limiting further losses.
-This is analogous to a sell stop order used by long investors to limit downside risk.
-The order does not lock in a profit (A) since the short sale was at $50 and the buy would be at $55 or higher, resulting in a loss.
+For a short seller, it acts as a protective measure: if the stock rises to $55, the stop triggers a market order to buy back the shares, closing the short position and limiting further losses.
+It does not lock in a profit because the short sale was at $50 and the buy would be at $55 or higher.

 Turn it into reps